 Afternoon Networking and Refreshments served in the Exhibition Area

-Using Big Data, Analytics and Metrics to Make Better Decisions and Improve Performance
+Closing Keynote: Using Big Data, Analytics and Metrics to Make Better Decisions and Improve Performance

-Whilst the value of big data is evident, the most effective way to capture it is not.
+While the value of big data is evident, the most effective way to capture it is not.
 We explore:

 - Choosing the right solutions and tools to access your data